 Safe nest removal by a professional is always the best choice.

-Like most aggressive pests and nuisance wildlife, it ai always best to use a professional pest control service.
+Like most aggressive pests and nuisance wildlife, it is always best to use a professional pest control service.
 The bald-faced or white-faced hornet’s nest can be as large as a basketball and with over 400 residents, you do not want to tackle that project without experience and personal protection.

 Our technicians are trained in methods of safe hive and nest removal causing no harm to the homeowner.
 Funny thing: these aggressive pests are active during the day and sleep at night.
 It would not be unheard of for the nest to be removed when the nest’s residents were sound asleep!